How to ship food and perishables.

 What types of food are the most time-sensitive?

 The most perishable types of food are typically produce and fresh meat.
-Shipping these types of food requires a strict, timed-out course of action to get your shipment from point A to point B. Track your shipment along the way so you know whether or not your freight will arrive at its final destination on time.
+Shipping these types of food requires a strict, timed-out course of action to get your shipment from point A to point B. Start shipping today, and get proactive alerts along the way so you know whether or not your freight will arrive at its final destination on time.